Birmingham, Alabama, Auto Accident Attorneys

 There are numerous reasons why rear-end wrecks occur, some of the most common include:

 - Tailgating: Following a car too closely is one of the leading causes of rear-end crashes.
-When the trailing vehicle is tailgating the lead vehicle, it becomes a dangerous situation, because they may not be able to slow down in time to avoid a collision if adverse conditions arise.
-Under normal conditions, motorists should allow at least a car length distance between them and the vehicle in front of them.
 When conditions are slippery or icy, the breaking distance should be longer.

-- Reckless Driving: Tailgating is one possible example of reckless driving, other examples include excessive speeding, pulling out in front of an oncoming car without having adequate space, weaving in and out of lanes, and failure to yield the right of way.
-When someone is driving recklessly, they are typically in a state of mind where they have wanton and willful disregard for the rules of the road and the safety of themselves and others.
+- Reckless Driving: Examples include excessive speeding, pulling out in front of an oncoming car without having adequate space, weaving in and out of lanes, and failure to yield the right of way.

-- Drowsy Driving: Some drivers are tired and fatigued because of lack of sleep, working too many hours, being on the road too long, untreated sleep apnea, and many other reasons.
-When a motorist is drowsy and in danger of falling asleep at the wheel, their reaction times are much slower, and they sometimes do not see the car in front of them until after they crash into it.
+- Drowsy Driving: Again, some drivers are tired and fatigued because of lack of sleep, working too many hours, being on the road too long, untreated sleep apnea, and many other reasons.
 Drowsy driving is particularly common among commercial truck drivers, who typically put in long hours over-the-road.

 - DUI/DWI: Those who make the poor and often tragic decision to get behind the wheel after consuming alcohol or drugs put themselves and others on the road in great danger.
 A chemically impaired driver typically makes very bad driving decisions.
 Some drive recklessly, while others get tired and sleepy, and even fall asleep at the wheel.